-6 What is the relevant test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
+5 What is the test for determining whether a vertical restraint will be subject to antitrust law in your jurisdiction?
+Has the law in your jurisdiction regarding vertical restraints been applied extraterritorially?

 Under article 32 of the Law, article 1 covers all restrictions of competition that have or may have any impact or effect within the Greek territory, regardless of factors such as the place of execution of the agreement, or the parties' domicile or establishment.